antonbilbaeno/anton-work-notes/pcb_notes.md

 #PCB Design Checklist
-## Surface Mount
+## Last minute checks
-Using pads at a pitch of less than 0.65mm?
+Using pads at a pitch of less than 0.65mm? <br>
 -Require ENIG finish